 My Mom now has pecan trees of her own that she and Daddy planted 30 some years ago.

-When I lived far away from home I would get care packages stuffed with a few gallon bags of pecans.
-It was awesome!
+When I lived far away from home I would get care packages stuffed with a few gallon bags of pecans every year.

 You could fill it with a sweet potato pie.

 Or Apple Pie Filling.

 Or, maybe get a little crazy, and put Rhubarb in it!